Fortune Logo

 The Fortune logo is restrained and strict.
-However, it is not devoid of a certain flair and a hint of mystery.
-The emblem seems to invite one to peek into the world of numbers and discover information hidden from all, understandable and accessible only to the chosen ones.
+However, it lacks a certain flair and a hint of mystery.
+The emblem invites one to peek into the world of numbers and discover information hidden from all, information that is understandable and accessible only to the chosen ones.

 Fortune: Brand overview

 Fortune is a business media brand about banking, finance, and economics.
 It consists of a monthly print magazine, published 14 times a year, and a daily updated website.
-The magazine was founded during the Great Depression by the writer Henry Robinson Luce, who had by that time already launched Time Inc and was publishing the weekly Time.
-Currently, the media outlet belongs to Thai businessman Chatchaval Jiaravanon.
+The magazine was founded during the Great Depression by the writer Henry Robinson Luce, who had already launched Time Inc. and published the weekly Time.
+Currently, the media outlet is owned by Thai businessman Chatchaval Jiaravanon.
 The magazine’s headquarters are located in New York.

 Meaning and History